Boulware-Deser ghost in extended quasidilaton massive gravity: Abstract

 \section{Abstract}

-In the extended quasidilaton massive gravity, in a modified unitary gauge, we perform a nonlinear transformation of the shift vector so that the Hamiltonian density of the system becomes linear in the lapse function.
-It is then straightforward to find the primary constraint that removes the (would-be) Boulware-Deser ghost.
-This refutes a recent claim against the consistency of the theory.
+In the extended quasidilaton massive gravity we perform a nonlinear transformation of the shift vector and then calculate the second derivatives of the Hamiltonian density with respect to the lapse function and the (nonlinearly transformed) shift vector.
+It is then shown that the $4\times 4$ Hessian matrix is invertible, meaning that the equations of motion for the lapse function and the shift vector simply determine themselves.
+Therefore, there is no primary constraint that removes the Boulware-Deser ghost.